jiveshs98/Bokeh-with-Pandas/README.md

 # Bokeh-with-Pandas
-A very basic implementation of how to use bokeh while working on your data analysis work.
+A very basic implementation of how to use bokeh while working on your data analysis project.